Qiagen cuts outlook on weaker COVID-19 testing trends, shares fall

-BERLIN, July 12 (Reuters) - U.S.-German genetic testing company Qiagen NV (QIA.DE) reported higher-than-expected second-quarter earnings on Monday but lowered its outlook on weaker demand for COVID-19 tests, sending its shares lower in New York.
+BERLIN (Reuters) - U.S.-German genetic testing company Qiagen NV reported higher-than-expected second-quarter earnings on Monday but lowered its outlook on weaker demand for COVID-19 tests, sending its shares lower in New York.

 The success of COVID-19 vaccination campaigns has led to a reduction in testing trends, Qiagen said in a statement, as it cut its forecast for revenue growth this year to 12%, at constant exchange rates, from 18%-20% previously.